-Click here to see Clearwater Power's solar generation operating in real-time.
+The second goal was to gather real-time data for solar and wind production (below) Click here see Clearwater Power's solar generation operating in real-time.
 (Wind data is not available in this format.
 Please refer to the table below for more data on wind generation.)

 What incentives are available where you live?
 Learn more at: dsireUSA.org

 How much will a system generate where I live?
 Learn more at: pvwatts.nrel.gov